BitcoinDesign/Guide/guide/glossary.md

 ### HD wallet

 Hierarchical Deterministic wallets, or HD wallets, can create infinite keypairs organized in a tree-structure (hierarchical) from a single (deterministic) controlling keypair.
-They were introduced and defined in [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki){:target="_blank"} and then expanded with [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki){:target="_blank"} which added the ability to handle multiple wallets in one ‘account’.
+They were introduced and defined in [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki){:target="_blank"} and then expanded with [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki){:target="_blank"} which added the ability to handle multiple *accounts* in one wallet.

 **Technicalities** - There are different bitcoin address standards; Legacy, Native SegWit (segregated witness) and Nested SegWit.
 They have to be held in different branches of the HD wallet but can be controlled by the same recovery phrase.
 Native SegWit uses Bech32 address formats specified in [BIP173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki){:target="_blank"}.